adobecom/milo/libs/features/mas/commerce/inline-price.md

 ## Introduction {#introduction}

 This custom element renders an inline price supporting various display options and configurations.
-It retrieves pricing information based on the provided Offer Selector ID.
+It retrieves pricing information from WCS based on the provided Offer Selector ID.

-It requires an Offer Selector ID to retrieve the offer details from WCS.

-See [MAS](mas.html) introduction to learn more.
+See [MAS](mas.html#terminology) to learn more.

 ### Example